By Joe Schmelzer, Senior Director of Products at Nextivity, Inc.

 RSRF installed the active DAS hybrid in the 27,000 sq. ft. food hall in only three days using a two-person crew, without disrupting business.
 Despite all the new units and cabling, the system blended well with the appearance of the public space.

 “Since the Cel-Fi QUATRA system uses Ethernet cables and the client already had Ethernet cable running all around the basement, it was just a couple of extra internal cables and nobody actually noticed when we finished the system.
 It looked exactly like it did before,” explains Bernas.
 “We were also able to hide a lot of the cables and antennas above the many vents throughout the space.”

 Since completing the installation, the food hall is getting the cellular connectivity it needs.

 “Everyone was happy.
 We picked access points such that you can’t see or even tell they are there,” says Feinstein.
 “The basement was a dead zone but RSRF helped us to get access.
 We get cell phone reception down there now and it is fantastic.”

 For complete details on the system configuration and installation that solved Dekalb Market Hall’s cellular coverage challenges, download the case study: “Premier Brooklyn Food Hall Solves Cellular Coverage Problems with Cel-Fi QUATRA.”

 About the Author

 Joe Schmelzer is Senior Director of Products at Nextivity.
-He has developed a variety of products and industrial devices for chipset vendors, OEMs, and service providers, including products for Sony, Qualcomm, Google, Verizon Wireless, AT&T, Dell and HP.
-He was also a founding member of CTIA’s Wireless Internet Caucus.
-For more information, contact email@example.com or visit www.cel-fi-com
+He has developed a variety of products and industrial devices for chipset vendors, OEMs.
+Also service providers, including products for Sony, Qualcomm, Google, Verizon Wireless, AT&T, Dell and HP.
+He was also a founding member of CTIA’s Wireless Internet Caucus For more information, contact firstname.lastname@example.org or visit www.cel-fi-com